howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 <Instruction>

-Next, import the `CreatLink` component by adding the following statement to the top of `App.js`:
+Next, import the `CreateLink` component by adding the following statement to the top of `App.js`:

 ```js(path=".../hackernews-react-apollo/src/components/App.js")
 import CreateLink from './CreateLink'